Giving Justice a Voice

 The William Wilberforce Center for Justice and Human Rights

-Our mission is to seek justice and mercy for those navigating the complexities of the United States Immigration system as asylum seekers, refugees and immigrants, focusing on those who are most vulnerable and with the fewest resources.
+Our Mission at the Wilberforce Center is to seek justice and mercy for those without the means to access legal counsel, including those navigating the complexities of the U.S. Immigration system, in order to strengthen lives, families, and communities, focusing on those who are most vulnerable and with the fewest resources.

 The Man Who Changed History